 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Sticky Note Art is a visual art technique of using sticky notes to create murals that look pixelated from a distance due to the square dimension of the sticky papers.
+Sticky Note Art is a collage-making technique that involves using sticky notes to create large-scale murals that appear as if they are pixelated artworks from a distance.

 In Fine Arts